GregmarC/PoofBots/README.md

 # GregBots

-Developing a chatbot that will incorporate several other apps that I'm developing as well; primarily dealing with product comparison, selection, and purchase.
+Developing a chatbot through the use of React, Node.JS, DialogFlow, Express, and MongoDB Cloud, that will incorporate several other apps that I'm developing as well; primarily dealing with product comparison, selection, and purchase.

 https://infinite-sea-94371.herokuapp.com/
 <br>